 Repaying Debts, policy statement 4, recommends strategies for ensuring that victims receive the restitution they are owed.

-- Report of the Re-Entry Policy Council: Victims, Council of State Governments (2005)
+- Report of the Re-Entry Policy Council: Victims, The Council of State Governments (2005)

 The Report of the Re-Entry Policy Council, chapter 11 recommends providing notification and appropriate information to victims regarding a prisoner's release and reentry process and offering couseling and support to victims as they prepare for an individual's release into the community.